-- 39.202 Confidentiality of reports and records in cases of child abuse or neglect.-- - (2) Access to such records, excluding the name of the reporter which shall be released only as provided in subsection (4), shall be granted only to the following persons, officials, and agencies:
+39.202 Confidentiality of reports and records in cases of child abuse or neglect .--

-(k) Any appropriate official of a Florida advocacy council investigating a report of known or suspected child abuse, abandonment, or neglect; the Auditor General or the Office of Program Policy Analysis and Government

-Accountability for the purpose of conducting audits or examinations preliminary or compliance reviews pursuant to law s.
+- (2) Access to such records, excluding the name of the reporter which shall be released only as provided in subsection (4), shall be granted only to the following persons, officials, and agencies: - (k) Any appropriate official of a Florida advocacy council investigating a report of known or suspected child abuse, abandonment, or neglect; the Auditor General or the Office of Program Policy Analysis and Government Accountability for the purpose of conducting audits or examinations preliminary or compliance reviews pursuant to law s.
 11.45; or the guardian ad litem for the child.

+Section 16.
+Subsection (1) of section 110.109, Florida Statutes, is amended to read:

+- 110.109 Productivity improvement and personnel audits of executive branch agencies. -- The department shall be responsible for conducting personnel audits of all executive branch agencies, except the State University System, to provide as follows: - (1) In order to provide for the improvement of productivity and human resources management, the department shall have the authority to conduct agency personnel administration and management reviews to assist agencies in identifying areas of recommended improvement.
+Such reviews shall be conducted in cooperation with the internal auditor of the employing agency so as to ascertain the operational necessity and effectiveness of agency personnel programs and the department shall be submitted to the Legislature, and the Auditor General, and the Office of Program Policy Analysis and Government Accountability.

 Section 17.
-Subsection (1) of section 110.109, Florida Statutes, is amended to read:

-110.109 Productivity improvement and personnel audits of executive branch agencies.-The department shall be responsible for conducting personnel audits of all executive branch agencies, except the State University System, to provide as follows:

-(1) In order to provide for the improvement of productivity and human resources management, the department shall have the authority to conduct agency personnel administration and management reviews to assist agencies in identifying areas of recommended improvement.
-Such reviews shall be conducted in cooperation with the internal auditor of the employing agency so as to ascertain the operational necessity and effectiveness of agency personnel programs and human resource management.
-A copy of any such reviews made by the department shall be submitted to the Legislature, and the Auditor General, and the Office of Program Policy Analysis and Government Accountability.

-Section 18.
 Paragraph (a) of subsection (9) of section 112.313, Florida Statutes, is amended to read:

-- 112.313 Standards of conduct for public officers, employees of agencies, and local government attorneys .-- - (9) POSTEMPLOYMENT RESTRICTIONS; STANDARDS OF CONDUCT FOR LEGISLATORS AND LEGISLATIVE EMPLOYEES. -- - (a)1.
+- 112.313 Standards of conduct for public officers, employees of agencies, and local government attorneys.-- - (9) POSTEMPLOYMENT RESTRICTIONS; STANDARDS OF CONDUCT FOR LEGISLATORS AND LEGISLATIVE EMPLOYEES.-- - (a)1.
 It is the intent of the Legislature to implement by statute the provisions of s.
 8(e), Art.
 II of the State Constitution relating to legislators, statewide elected officers, appointed state officers, and designated public employees. - 2.
-As used in this paragraph: - "Employee" means: - (I) Any person employed in the executive or legislative branch of government holding a position in the Senior Management Service as defined in s.
+As used in this paragraph: - a.
+"Employee" means: - (I) Any person employed in the executive or legislative branch of government holding a position in the Senior Management Service as defined in s.
 110.402 or any person holding a position in the Selected Exempt Service as defined in s.
-110.602 or any person having authority over policy or procurement employed by the Department of the Lottery. - (II) The Auditor General, the director of the Office of Program Policy Analysis and Government Accountability, the Sergeant at Arms and Secretary of the Senate, and the Sergeant at Arms and Clerk of the House of Representatives. - (III) The executive director of the Legislative Committee on Intergovernmental Relations and the executive director and deputy executive director of the Commission on Ethics. - (IV) An executive director, staff director, or deputy staff director of each joint committee, standing committee, or select committee of the Legislature; an executive director, staff director, executive assistant, analyst, or attorney of 31 the Office of the President of the Senate, the Office of the
+110.602 or any person having authority over policy or procurement employed by the Department of the Lottery. - of Program Policy Analysis and Government Accountability, the Sergeant at Arms and Secretary of the Senate, and the Sergeant at Arms and Clerk of the House of Representatives. - (III) The executive director of the Legislative Committee on Intergovernmental Relations and the executive director and deputy executive director of the Commission on Ethics.